Migraine headache is one of the most common medical conditions in the United States — and also one of the most commonly

 Over-the-counter pain medicines, such as acetaminophen, ibuprofen or aspirin, are often helpful when a migraine is mild.
 If these treatments do not help or the migraines are frequent, a physician may prescribe medication.

-The Food and Drug Administration (FDA) last year approved a new drug, called Aimovig, for the preventive treatment of migraines.
+In 2018, the Food and Drug Administration (FDA) approved a new drug, called Aimovig, for the preventive treatment of migraines.
 Given by monthly injection, Aimovig works by blocking the activity of a molecule that is involved in migraine attacks.

 Botox injections are another FDA-approved alternative for chronic migraine prevention.
 Patients receive 31 injections in specified sites every three months.
 These preventive approaches work by blocking the release of inflammatory pain chemicals which lead to migraine.